 - Hand students five or six index cards, and instruct them to illustrate their stories.

-- Enrichment: Ask your students to write an imaginative story that is not real!
+- Ask your students to write an imaginative story that is not real!
 Have them be creative with a story with a beginning, middle, and end.